spitz-the-great/pet-hotel-weekend-activity/checklist.md

 2. [ ] - get list of owners name, number of pets and actions button to update on submit button
 3. [ ] - get id of row on delete button click and remove from db
 4. [ ] - update table with updated list on delete button click

+### Stretch for the stuffs
+ - upload/link to image when adding pet
+ - filter list of cards based on checked in/out